tbarbette/fastclick/README.md

 improved Netmap support and a new DPDK support.
 It is the result of our ANCS paper available at http://hdl.handle.net/2268/181954 .

-The wiki provides documentation about the elements and how to use some FastClick features such as batching.
+The [Wiki](https://github.com/tbarbette/fastclick/wiki) provides documentation about the elements and how to use some FastClick features such as batching.

 Partial DPDK support is now reverted into vanilla Click (without support for